holestine/PythonDemos/README.md

 # Python Demos
-Storage area for educational and how-to material
+Collection of Python sample code mostly in the area of AI and Deep Learning.

 ## Prepare Environment
 ``` bash